Maryland's Genuine Progress Indicator

 What are we measuring?

 Many different types of pollution have negative effects on society.
-We calculate the costs of water pollution, air pollution, solid waste disposal, noise pollution, and greenhouse gases.
+We calculate the costs of water pollution, air pollution, solid waste disposal, noise pollution, and greenhouse gasses.
 Water pollution impacts human health, harms wildlife, decreases water security, harms recreational opportunities, and decreases the value of homes adjacent to waterbodies.
 Air pollution has a direct effect on human health, increasing the rate of heart attacks, asthma, and other maladies in populations with poor air quality.
 Solid waste disposal can impact human health if it is not done properly, lowers home values, and takes up land which could be used for a more productive purpose.
 Noise pollution can also cause negative impacts on human health, raising rates of hypertension and heart attacks, along with decreasing the ability of people to concentrate, making learning more difficult.
-Greenhouse gases increase the current and future effects of climate change, with a resulting economic impact.
+Greenhouse gasses increase the current and future effects of climate change, with a resulting economic impact.

-Trends 2012-2019
+Trends 2012-2022

 • GHG Emissions